LatOmos/bigid_pizzaexp/README.md

+pizza-express is the helm chart for the application.

+lotmas/pizza-express is the docker image in the private repo.

+Please update automation.sh with your repo to push image into it.

 Redis server is running on kubernetes cluster -- deployed using helm https://bitnami.com/stack/redis/helm.

 Application code is cloned - git clone https://github.com/LatOmos/bigid_pizzaexp.git